 Select the build in the list for which you’d like to view and update tags.
 If details about the build are not displayed, click Customize.

 Click the Included tags tab to view tags associated with that specific build output.
-Associated tags are checked and the standard tag associated with the build format is grayed out to indicate that it will always be used for that build.

 To define conditional generation for a specific topic, you’ll need to assign build tags to that specific topics.
 HelpNDoc provides default build tags for documentation formats (CHM, HTML, Word, PDF, ePub, Kindle) and you can create your own build tags if needed.